coreboot/zephyr-cros/doc/reference/misc/formatted_output.rst

 family is called.
 However, there are cases when it is beneficial that formatting is deferred.
 In that case, a state (format string and arguments) must be captured.
 Such state forms a self-contained package which contains format string and arguments.
-Additionally, package contains copies of all strings which are part of a format string (format string or any ``%s`` argument) and are identifed as the one located in the read write memory.
+Additionally, package may contain copies of strings which are part of a format string (format string or any ``%s`` argument).
 Package primary content resembles va_list stack frame thus standard formatting functions are used to process a package.
 Since package contains data which is processed as va_list frame, strict alignment must be maintained.
 Due to required padding, size of the package depends on alignment.
 When package is copied, it should be copied to a memory block with the same alignment as origin.

+Package can have following variants:

+* **Self-contained** - non read-only strings appended to the package.
+String can be formatted from such package as long as there is access to read-only string locations.
+Package may contain information where read-only strings are located within the package.
+That information can be used to convert packet to fully self-contained package.
+* **Fully self-contained** - all strings are appended to the package.
+String can be formatted from such package without any external data.
+* **Transient**- only arguments are stored.
+Package contain information where pointers to non read-only strings are located within the package.
+Optionally, it may contain read-only string location information.
+String can be formatted from such package as long as non read-only strings are still valid and read-only strings are accessible.
+Alternatively, package can be converted to **self-contained** package or **fully self-contained** if information about read-only string locations is present in the package.

 Package can be created using two methods: